Last Updated: September 17, 2025

 Personal Life

-Alec was married to actress Merula Silvia Salaman from 1938 until his death in 2000.
+Alec was married to actress Merula Silvia Salaman from 1938 until he died in 2000.
 They had a son, Matthew Guinness, who later became an actor.
 Guinness died on August 5, 2000, in West Sussex.
 He had been diagnosed with prostate cancer six months earlier and had been diagnosed with liver cancer two days before he died, while his wife was also suffering from liver cancer.
 She passed away two months later.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.